 This policy requires specific status checks to pass before a PR can be merged.
 These checks can be from external services integrated with Azure DevOps, such as security scans or performance benchmarks.

-• Configuration: Set up the necessary status checks as part of your CI pipeline and configure the branch policy to require these checks before merging.
+, you want to ensure that all security scans and performance checks pass. - Configuration: Set up the necessary status checks as part of your CI pipeline and configure the branch policy to require these checks before merging.

 6. Enforce Squash Merging